PhillHenry/ml_business_process_engineering/hugo/content/blog/less_is_more.md

 The Agile movement recognised this decades ago.
 One of the Agile movement's founders, Jim Highsmith, described in 1994 how he “put a **small** team together in a room; had short, iterative development; and used end-of-iteration customer focus group reviews.
 It was wildly successful”<sup>[1]</sup>.
 If you talk to anybody who has been around the Agile world for a while, you’ll hear similar stories.

-I experienced a similar success story in data science when we had adopted Highsmith's principles (the only tenet we did not adopt was having a **colocated** team as this was during Covid).
+I experienced a similar success story in data science when we had adopted Highsmith's principles (the only tenet we did not adopt was having a **collocated** team as this was during Covid).
 We were a small team of three data science developers plus a truly excellent analyst who was our proxy to the business.
 With such a small, self-organising collective, we all knew what the other was working on so there was no duplication of work and almost no misunderstanding.
 We delivered on time and on budget and later heard that our competitor was still putting together their pitch by the time we had finished - a pitch that proposed a head count of more than a dozen.

 # Workshops are for Victorians

-Highsmith also touches on another aspect of Agile methodologies: short iterations.
+Highsmith's anecdote also touches on another aspect of Agile methodologies: short iterations.
 In the world of data science, it’s common to see a workshop organised at the beginning of a project and then the team told to go off and build what was discussed with no further input.
 Alas, it’s not long before they hit a roadblock and they need guidance from subject matter experts.
 But without the cadence of regular meetings with the customer, timelines soon start to slip.

 In an attempt to compensate for this oversight, more bodies are often thrown at the problem.
 This inevitably causes communication problems.
-In software cicles, this is know an Brook’s Law and is stated as:
+In software circles, this is know an Brook’s Law and is stated as:

 > “When a task cannot be partitioned because of sequential constraints, the application of more effort has no effect on the schedule.
 The bearing of a child takes nine months, no matter how many women are assigned.”